xuhaoying/beststickman.online/README.md

 This website is designed to be deployed to the domain `beststickman.online`.

+## Supporting Indie Developers

+Our mission is to:
+- Showcase unique and creative indie games
+- Drive traffic to indie developers' pages
+- Support the indie gaming community
+- Provide a platform for discovering hidden gems

 ## SEO Features

 - Canonical URL
-- Meta description
+- Meta description optimized for indie games
 - Proper heading structure with H1 and H2 tags
 - Mobile responsive
 - Sitemap
 - Robots.txt
+- Focus on indie game keywords and discoverability